-Subject Focus: Measuring and marking out tools Learning Outcom me 3: Make u use of measuring ar nd marking out tool s.
-Knowledge CriteriaAssessmentAssessmentAssessmentAssessmentCriteria (MQF 1)Criteria (MQF 2)Criteria (MQF 3) Cor Assessment Criteria (MQF 1) nprehension Crito Assessment Criteria (MQF 2) eria Assessment Criteria (MQF 3) A Assessment Criteria (MQF 1) Application Criteri Assessment Criteria (MQF 2) a Assessment Criteria (MQF 3) K-7.
+Subject Focus: Measuring and marking out tools

+Learning Outcome 3: Make use of measuring and marking out tools.

+K Knowledge Criteria Comprehension Criteria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-7.
 Identify different measuring and marking out tools.
 K-7.
 Outline the functions of different measuring and marking out tools.
 K-7.
 Choose the appropriate measuring and marking out tools for a specific task/s.
 A-1.
 Prepare the necessary PPE, measuring and marking out tools and materials from a given engineering drawing.
 A-1.
 Use measuring and marking out tools in the appropriate manner.
 A-1.
 Carry out the necessary measurements and markings to a given tolerance.

-Subject Focus: Cuttir ng, drilling, ben ding, forming a nd joining proc esses Learning Outco me 4: Make u ise of different tool s safely and approp priately to produce an engineering con nponent.
-K Inowledge Criter i а Cor nprehension Crit eria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-8.
+Subject Focus: Cutting, drilling, bending, forming and joining processes

+Learning Outcome 4: Make use of different tools safely and appropriately to produce an engineering component.

+K (nowledge Criteri a Comprehension Criteria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-8.
 Name different cutting and drilling tools.
 K-8.
 Relate the appropriate cutting and drilling tools to a specific task.
 K-8.
 Describe preventive measures to be taken when using cutting and drilling tools.
 C-4.
 Describe different methods of C-4.
-Select the ideal joining C-4.
+Select the C-4.
 Justify the ideal joining A-2.
-Prepare the necessary PPE, tools and materials to A-2.
+Prepare the necessary PPE, tools and A-2.
 Use the appropriate tools and A-2.
 Finish the required manufactured K-9.
 Identify different bending and forming tools.
 K-9.
 Associate the appropriate bending and forming tools to a specific task.
 K-9.
 Describe preventive measures to be taken when using bending and forming tools. joining materials together. method for different scenarios. methods for different scenarios. materials to manufacture the required product. materials to manufacture the required product. product to the given specifications.

-Subject Focus:

-Assembly and finishing tools and equipment
+Subject Focus: Assembly and finishing tools and equipment Learning Outcome 5: Finish a given product to given specifications.

-Learning Outcome 5: Finish a given product to given specifications.
-Knowledge Criteria Comprehension Criteria Application Criteria Assessment Assessment Assessment Assessment Assessment Assessment Assessment Assessment Assessment Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) Criteria (MQF 1) Criteria (MQF 2) Criteria (MQF 3) C-5.
-Describe A-3.
-Prepare A-3.
-Use the K-10, Describe C-5.
-Outline the the necessary the necessary C-5.
-Evaluate A-3.
-Finish the preventive appropriate K-10, Relate K-10.
-Identify importance of checks whilst the finished PPE, tools and reauired assembly and measures when tools and assembly and quality constructing the product with consumables to assembled and finishing tools using assembly material to finishing assurance when given product to respect to the assemble and finished product to specific and finishing assemble the to the given tools. manufacturing a meet the aiven finish the required tools and tasks. required specifications. product. required specification. product. equipment. specifications. product.
+Knowledge Criteria Comprehension Criteria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-10.
+Identify assembly and finishing tools.
+K-10.
+Relate assembly and finishing tools to specific tasks.
+K-10.
+Describe preventive measures when using assembly and finishing tools and equipment.
+C-5.
+Outline the importance of quality assurance when manufacturing a product.
+C-5.
+Describe the necessary checks whilst constructing the given product to meet the required specifications.
+C-5.
+Evaluate the finished product with respect to the given specification.
+A-3.
+Prepare the necessary PPE, tools and consumables to assemble and finish the required product.
+A-3.
+Use the appropriate tools and material to assemble the required product.
+A-3.
+Finish the required assembled and finished product to the given specifications.